 - The example from The Karate Kid is parodied in Balls of Fury, where the protagonist's Old Master opens his cricket box, and the guy grabs the cricket.
 The master rebukes him and tells him that wasn't the intention.
 Unfortunately, the master's lucky cricket is now crushed.

 - On Everybody Loves Raymond, Raymond witnesses one of Robert's brief love interests catch a fly in midair between her two hands, and shortly after eat it.
 He humorously plays The Cassandra in trying to warn Robert about this freaky quirk.
 While not a woman of super powers per se, we later find out that she rather strangely associates herself with frogs and thus shares their fly-consuming behavior.

 - Happy Days: Fonzie's cousin does this, establishing his superior reflexes even as he is despondent that there is nothing special about him.
 He goes on to set a world record for catching quarters flipped off his own elbow.

 - Donald Keith's Mutiny in the Time Machine (1962).
 The villain Peters (AKA The Widgett) has an ability called "nerve speed" that allows him to move faster than normal human beings.
 He demonstrates it by grabbing a fly out of the air.

 - Depending on the production, this is often done by Renfield in Dracula films and plays.
 He catches flies and eats them, or else he feeds them to spiders—then eats the spiders.

-- Ĉon Flux has the main character do this with her eyelashes.
+- Ĉon Flux has the main character do this with her eyelashes in the opening credits.
 The movie steals this straight out of the original cartoon.
 The idea was to show off how much control the heroine has over her body.